QubesOS/qubes-doc/managing-os/templates/fedora/upgrade-26-to-27.md

         [user@dom0 ~]$ sudo losetup -d $dev
         [user@dom0 ~]$ rm /var/tmp/template-upgrade-cache.img

- 7. (Recommended) Switch everything that was set to the old template to the new template, e.g.:
+ 7. (Recommended) [Switch everything that was set to the old template to the new template.][switching-4.0]

-     1. Make the new template the default template:

-        Applications Menu --> System Tools --> Qubes Global Settings --> Default template

-     2. Base AppVMs on the new template.
-In Qubes Manager, for each VM that is currently based on `fedora-26` that you would like to base on `fedora-27`, enter its VM settings and change the Template selection:

-        Applications Menu --> (select a VM) --> VM settings --> Template

-     3. Base the [DispVM] template on the new template.

-            [user@dom0 ~]$ qvm-create -l red -t fedora-27 fedora-27-dvm
-            [user@dom0 ~]$ qvm-prefs fedora-27-dvm template_for_dispvms True
-            [user@dom0 ~]$ qvm-features fedora-27-dvm appmenus-dispvm 1
-            [user@dom0 ~]$ qubes-prefs default-dispvm fedora-27-dvm

  8. (Optional) Remove the old template.
 (Make sure to type `fedora-26`, not `fedora-27`.)